theheking/babs-rna-seq/practical_overview/Week2_Exploring_Dataset.md

 Overview of the experimental steps in a RNA-seq protocol.
 The cDNA library is generated from isolated RNA targets, sequenced and the reads are mapped against a reference genome or transcriptome.
 Downstream data analysis depends on the goal of the experiment and can include, among other things, assessing differential expression, variant calling or genome annotation.

+## What is the difference between single and paired end reads?
+With paired-end sequencing, both ends of the fragment are sequenced.
+With single-end seuqecing, only one end is of a fragment is sequenced.

 Accessing the original archived data
 ------------------------------------